Skip to content

 1. 01

 There are just over 260 hospitals in Austria.
-Around three-fifths of hospitals are responsible for acute care, while around two-fifths provide non-acute care.
+Around three-fifths of hospitals are responsible for emergency care, while around two-fifths provide non-acute care.

-Not every patient has to be admitted to a hospital as an inpatient.
-All acute hospitals have outpatient clinics where patients are examined and treated.
+Not every patient has to be admitted to a hospital.
+All emergency hospitals have outpatient clinics where patients are examined and treated.
 They do not stay overnight - unless it is medically necessary.
-Inpatients are also examined and treated in outpatient clinics.
+Patients are also examined and treated in outpatient clinics during their hospital stay.

-Emergency and primary care outpatient clinics are increasingly being visited for harmless illnesses.
-This means that there is much less time available for the care of emergency patients.
-In order not to jeopardize the care of acutely and seriously ill people, please only visit a primary care outpatient clinic if you cannot reach your family doctor or specialist or if he/she advises you to visit the outpatient clinic directly.
-If your family doctor is on vacation, a replacement must be offered - this is therefore not a reason for an outpatient clinic visit.
-You can also contact the health advice hotline 1450.
+A&E (accident & emergency clinics) and primary care outpatient clinics are increasingly being visited for harmless illnesses.
+This means that there is much less time available to attend to those with real emergencies.
+In order not to jeopardize the care of acutely and seriously ill people, please only visit A&E or a primary care outpatient clinic if you cannot reach your general practitioner or specialist - or if he/she advises you to visit the outpatient clinic immediately.
+If your GP is on vacation, a replacement must be offered - this is therefore not a reason to visit A&E. You can also contact the health advice hotline 1450.

-The cost contribution therefore varies from province to province.
-The cost contribution must be paid for a maximum of 28 days per calendar year.
-The cost contribution does not include
+The cost therefore varies depending on the local authority.
+These fees are applicable for a maximum of 28 days per calendar year.
+This does not include

-• Maternity stays (maternity stays of up to ten days)
+• Maternity stays of up to ten days

 • Stays for the purpose of organ donation